Insurer’s Medical Loss Ratios and Quality Improvement Spending in 2011

 Insurers must provide a rebate to consumers if the percentage of premium expended for medical care and health care quality is less than 85% in the large group market and 80% in the small group and individual markets.
 In 2011, insurers owed 12.8 million consumers a total of 1.1 billion dollars in rebates, according to Congressional Research Service.
 These numbers were significantly lower two years later in 2013.
 In 2013, insurers owed 6.8 million consumers, almost half from 2011, a total of 332 million dollars in rebates, less than a third of the 2011 total.
 A consumer would not receive a rebate if their insurer met the MLR requirements.

 Insurers may subtract state tax, local tax, some federal taxes, and license payments and fees from the earned premium used in the denominator of the MLR calculation.
 Companies can add quality improvement expenses to incurred claim amounts to the numerator used in the calculation of the MLR.
 Expenses that may or may not be considered quality improvements for determining the ACA-MLR are still being evaluated.
+Also, risk adjustment payments made by or to the insurer are to be accounted for in the numerator of the calculation.

 Status: The ACA requires the NAIC to establish uniform definitions and standardize methodologies for calculating the MLR and rebate amounts.
 The NAIC approved changes to the Annual Statement blanks form.
 A Medical Loss Ratio Blanks Proposal was approved by the NAIC full membership in 2010 in order to capture detailed information that can be used by regulators to gain a directional sense of a company’s MLR prior to the actual MLR calculation that is submitted to the federal Center for Consumer Information and Insurance Oversight by insurance companies later in the applicable year.
 Blanks are the actual forms submitted by insurance companies to report financial information to state regulators.